jeffhandley/react-composite-pages/README.md

-# React-Composition
+# React-Composite-Pages

-React-Composition composes univeral components into pages using any combination of flux implementations.
+React-Composite-Pages composes univeral components into pages using any combination of flux implementations.

 ## Scenarios